- June 14, 2016

 “I also just love listening to the main menu music when needing to think, as it's relaxing yet explorative.”

-“The highscore page is completely broken, the game doesn't even launch correctly often, and can often break for no reason at all, such as when opening the options.
-The options are very lacking; there are no two sliders separating SFX and music.
-Also, the flashing light in the background whenever you hit a peg is eye-straining, and I would like an option to disable it.”
+“The highscore page is completely broken, the game doesn't even launch correctly often, and can often break for no reason at all, such as when opening the options (which is very lacking.
+No two sliders separating SFX and music?
+Also, the flashing light in the background whenever you hit a peg is eye-straining, and I would like an option to disable it.)”